An Gúm: Projects

-As well as ongoing publication and re-publication of fiction and textbooks in Irish, with the necessary editorial work, An Gúm is home to several larger ongoing projects.
+As well as publication and re-publication of books in Irish, including the editorial work involved, An Gúm has also been involved in several larger projects.
+These include:

+Lexicography

+The most famous book published by An Gúm is arguably the Foclóir Póca ("pocket dictionary").
+This pocket Irish/English and English/Irish dictionary is described on the www.forasnagaeilge.ie website as an all-time bestseller in Ireland.
+Other dictionaries have been published by An Gúm, including those by Niall Ó Dónaill (Irish-English Dictionary) and Tomás de Bhaldraithe.

 Foclóir Nua Béarla-Gaeilge

 An Gúm is working on a project to develop a New English-Irish Dictionary.
-New Step 1, of planning and design, was completed in autumn 2004 and Step 2, writing of the dictionary, is currently in progress.
+Step 1, involving planning and design, was completed in autumn 2004.
+Step 2 of the initiative, involving writing the dictionary, was in progress as of 2010.

 Séideán Sí

-As part of its remit to develop educational materials and textbooks in Irish, An Gúm is developing an "integrated, enjoyable and child-centred course for the teaching of Irish which aims to develop the language, cognitive, emotional and creative skills of the child".
+As part of its remit to develop educational materials and textbooks in Irish, as of 2010 An Gúm was developing an "integrated, enjoyable and child-centred course for the teaching of Irish which aims to develop the language, cognitive, emotional and creative skills of the child".
 The syllabus is specifically, but not exclusively, designed for use in Gaeltacht schools and gaelscoileanna, where teaching takes place through the medium of the Irish language.
 Séideán Sí is a joint initiative of Foras na Gaeilge and the Department of Education.
-A wide range of materials are available, including books, posters, workbooks and cards.
+A range of materials are available, including books, posters, workbooks and cards.